 Best practices that will lead to good grades and skill improvement

 The best practices are knowing what the professor is looking for, using solid examples, and demonstrating your understanding of the issue.
-All of these things combined with our hooks for essays examples will lead to better grades and skill improvement.
+With our hooks for essay examples, these factors will lead to better grades and skill improvement.

 Use strong examples – For example, if you are asked to explain how the federal government works, it is not enough to say the president is in charge.
 Instead, it would help if you found an example that shows how the federal government works.